Brazil wins in seated volleyball and wins bronze

 With service points, Canada turned the score around.
 The match returned to the initial panorama, being played point by point, but it was not enough for Brazil to win the set.
 After the selection saved four set points, the Canadians closed the partial with 26/24.

 The Brazilian team entered the third best set and came out ahead on the scoreboard.
-With good serves and blocks, Brazil started better, but Canada sought the points and turned the game around, opening four-pointers.
+With good serves and blocks, Brazil had a superior start, but Canada sought the points and turned the game around, opening four-pointers.
 With aggressiveness, the Canadians grew a lot and made the game difficult.
-The Brazilians didn’t make it easy, they managed to tie and turned in an incredible way, finishing the partial in 26/24.
+But the Brazilians didn’t make it easy, they managed to tie and turned in an incredible way, finishing the partial in 26/24.

 After the turn in the third set, the fourth started with Brazil ahead, focused on securing the medal soon.
 With an 11-point advantage, the team dominated Canada.
 Nervous, the opponents did not meet inside the court, and the Brazilian team took the opportunity to close with great category a very difficult game, with the partial in 25/14, winning the Paralympic bronze for the second time.